 If it's cold out, wear a scarf that covers your neck and chest.
 Ditch the skinny scarves that just look silly.

 By 50, your kitchen should be more than just a place to store takeout menus.
 And if you're a competent cook—or at least trying to become one—that means the days of novelty salt and pepper shakers should be behind you.

-No matter what your age, fuzzy dice are never an elegant addition to your set of wheels.
-However, what you might not know is that, in certain states, it’s actually illegal to have them hanging from your mirror—and are those fluffy eyesores really worth a ticket?
+Fuzzy dice aren't an elegant addition to your set of wheels.
+Plus, in certain states, it's actually illegal to have them hanging from your rearview mirror—and are those fluffy eyesores really worth a ticket?

 Anything made of wine corks

-It’s not that peasant skirts are too young for you when you’re over 50, per se.
+It's not that peasant skirts are too young for you.
 The issue lies in their universally unflattering fit, hippie vibe, and propensity for collecting a truly disgusting amount of street debris as you walk.

 Mardi Gras beads

 You don't actually need to dress like an extra in a 1970s mobster movie to hit the gym.
 Track pants' lack of aesthetic appeal combined with that insufferable swishing noise they make every time you take a step should put them at the top of your donation pile.

 A dish of seashells